The Complete Guide to Cellulite

 What Causes Cellulite?

 Cellulite may also be more likely to develop in those who stand in one spot or sit down for long hours at their jobs and is most common in women over 25 years old who have excess body weight.
-However, people with a healthy weight and good fitness, teenagers, and men can also develop this skin dimpling condition.
+However, people with a healthy weight and a good fitness regimen, teenagers, and men can also develop this skin dimpling condition.

 The reason cellulite occurs more commonly in women lies in the differences between the connective tissue matrices in women and men, as well as how their bodies distribute muscle and fat tissue.
 Connective tissues are arranged in a repetitive vertical pattern in women, while men's connective tissues form a criss-cross design.
 The more complex design of this connective tissue in men is thought to make it more difficult for fat cells to penetrate upward to create cellulite depressions.